redbrick-ai/redbrick-sdk/README.md

 # Introduction

-This is an SDK to make integrating with the RedBrick platform as easy as possible.
+This is an SDK to make integration with the RedBrick platform as easy as possible.
 This includes uploading and downloading data as well as making your datasets easily available for training.
-Use this SDK to access your data and labls anywhere you run your code.
-Whether that is on the cloud, or locally with a Jupyter Notebook.
+Use this SDK to access your data and labels anywhere you run your code, whether that is on the cloud, or locally with a Jupyter Notebook.

 This repository is far from feature complete and is under active development.
-Please feel free to submit issues on github or at <mailto:support@redbrickai.com> if you run into any problems or have suggestions.
+Please feel free to submit issues on github or at [support@redbrickai.com](mailto:support@redbrickai.com) if you run into any problems or have suggestions.

 ## Quickstart

-After creating an account on app.redbrickai.com,
+After creating an account on [app.redbrickai.com](https://app.redbrick.com),

 ```bash
 pip install --upgrade redbrick-sdk